Amnesty International Australia: Governance and funding

 The National Board of Amnesty International, which ensures that its constitution is upheld, comprises seven elected directors and up to two additional co-opted directors.
-As of July 2024 the board is headed by Mario Santos, with directors Gabe Kavanagh, Lisa Annese, Michael Dundon, Ajoy Ghosh, Saras Kumar, and Cassandra Seery.
+As of July 2024 the board is headed by Mario Santos, with directors Lisa Annese, Michael Dundon, Ajoy Ghosh, Terence Jeyaretnam, Belinda Neal, Anne Wright.

 In 2018, the organisation introduced new structures and procedures for governance, which increased the impact of members by making more members eligible to vote at the AGM, as well as creating a forum in which members could participate and add their ideas.
 Membership is broken into seven regions, more or less based on the states and territories of Australia, with each region headed by Activism Leadership Committees.

 There are also local groups, with members drawn from universities or local suburbs.

 In 2019, National Director Claire Mallinson announced she was stepping down from her role in October after 12 years with the organisation.
 The Board appointed Samantha Klintworth as National Director, commencing in November 2019.
 As of July 2024 she remains in this position.

-The majority of funding comes from private individuals.
-The organisation is impartial and independent of any political ideologies, economic interests or religions, and as such does not accept any money from governments or political parties.
+Amnesty International Australia is 100% independent and funded by donors.
+The organisation does not accept money from governments or political organisations.
 The 2020 Council comprises a group of leaders in business, philanthropy and the arts to raise the profile of Amnesty in Australia, and help to raise funds.
-The organisation reported over AUD $25M in revenue in 2018.
+The organisation reported over AUD $22M in revenue in 2023.